telefonicaid/iotagent-node-lib/doc/usermanual.md

 function(newConfiguration, callback)
 ```
 The `newConfiguration` parameter will contain the newly created configuration.
 The handler is expected to call its
-callback with no parameters (this handler should only be used for reconfiguration purposes of the IOT Agent).
+callback with no parameters (this handler should only be used for reconfiguration purposes of the IoT Agent).

 For the cases of multiple updates (a single Device Configuration POST that will create several device groups), the
 handler will be called once for each of the configurations (both in the case of the creations and the updates).